Olympics Emojis: Show Your Support For Sports 🔵🟡⚫🟢🔴

 manual wheelchair emojisnowflake emojisun emojisports medal emojiworld map emoji

 Olympic sport emoji combinations also include the Paralympics.
 The Paralympics are held immediately after the Olympics.
-Just like the Olympics, the Paralympics have both Summer and Winter separating the formal event.
+Just like the Olympics, the Paralympics have both Summer and Winter events.
 Paralympians are athletes who compete during the Paralympics.
 These paralympians may have vision impairment, leg deficiencies, and intellectual impairments.
 However, they showcase incredible feats of strength, arguably more so than Olympians.
 This is because they participate in the same games as Olympians do, despite their physical disabilities.

 The Paralympics emoji combination features the 🦽 manual wheelchair emoji, snowflake emoji, sun emoji, sports medal emoji, and world map emoji.
 These emojis represent the Summer and Winter Paralympics.
-The medal emoji represents an equal value of achievement with the Olympics.
+The medal emoji represents an achievement of equal value to the Olympics.
 Finally, the wheelchair emoji is a symbolic reference to their disabilities.

-Developers of the Unicode have not created Paralympian emojis.
-Luckily, the incoming Paralympics in Paris (2024) are developing their own set of Paralympic emojis.
+Developers of Unicode have not created Paralympian emojis.
+Luckily, the upcoming Paralympics in Paris (2024) are developing their own set of Paralympic emojis.
 The Paris 2024 Paralympics committee aims to create a buzz around these emojis to help the event become more popular.
-At the same time, launching paralympic emojis will create more inclusion and diversity within the emoji language.
+At the same time, launching paralympic emojis will promote more inclusion and diversity within the emoji language.

 Conclusion

 We hope you enjoyed learning about the basic Olympics emojis.
-Countries have put their differences aside when it comes to Olympics.
-The event is a major part of human history since it is able to bring home honor and victory without bloodshed.
-Despite its importance, developers don’t have an Olympic Games flag emoji.
-Developers may eventually make emojis for the Olympics in the future.
+Countries have put their differences aside when it comes to the Olympics.
+The event is a major part of human history since it can bring home honor and victory without bloodshed.
+Despite its importance, developers don't have an Olympic Games flag emoji.
+Developers may eventually create emojis for the Olympics in the future.
 Who knows, maybe the games will add emoji Olympics themselves instead?